berinhard/pyp5js/docs/index.md

 After that, you should have the `pyp5js` command enabled and it will respect all the changes you introduce to the code.
 Now, a brief explanation about the code under `pyp5js` directory:

+- `config` module: centralize pieces of code used to configure how `pyp5js` runs
-- `cli.py`: the entrypoint for `pyp5js` commands such as `new` or `transcrypt`
+- `cli.py`: the entrypoint for `pyp5js` commands such as `new` or `compile`
 - `commands.py`: just functions responsible for the real implementations for `pyp5js` commands
 - `compiler.py`: where all the magic happens!
-- `fs.py`: classes to abstract the files and directories manipulations from the commands
 - `exception.py`: custom exceptions used by `pyp5js`
 - `monitor.py`: module with the objects used by the `monitor` command
 - `pyp5js.py`: module which is imported by the sketches and integrates with P5.js API
+- `sketch.py`: class to abstract Sketches' files, directories and configuration
 - `template_renderers.py`: simple module with the renderization logic for the code templates like `target_sketch.py`
 - `http/web_app.py`: Flask application for the web interface.

 Now go [fetch yourself an issue](https://github.com/berinhard/pyp5js/issues) and happy hacking!

+### References

+This project started from a proof of concept based in [Axel Tanner's "Transcrypt & p5js" blogpost](https://4nomore.net/2018/transcrypt_p5js/).
+The source code in [this Github repo](https://github.com/berinhard/pyp5js).

+The [Pyodide](https://github.com/iodide-project/pyodide) interpreter was implemented based on [Luca Damasco's experiment](https://github.com/Luxapodular/Py5.js) supported by [COSA (The Clinic for Open Source Arts)](https://www.du.edu/ahss/opensourcearts/) at the University of Denver College of Arts and Sciences.